 (1) Approval to Construct:

-(a) For Type 1 changes, the owner or operator may proceed with construction or modification 10 days after the Department receives the notice required in OAR 340-210-0230, unless the Department notifies the owner or operator in writing that the proposed construction or modification is not a Type 1 change.
+(a) For Type 1 changes, the owner or operator may proceed with construction or modification 10 calendar days after DEQ receives the notice required in OAR 340-210-0230, unless DEQ notifies the owner or operator in writing that the proposed construction or modification is not a Type 1 change.

-(b) For Type 2 changes, the owner or operator may proceed with the construction or modification 60 days after the Department receives the notice required in OAR 340-210-0230 or on the date that the Department approves the proposed construction in writing, whichever is sooner.
+(b) For Type 2 changes, the owner or operator may proceed with the construction or modification 60 calendar days after DEQ receives the notice required in OAR 340-210-0230 or on the date that DEQ approves the proposed construction in writing, whichever is sooner, unless the DEQ notifies the owner or operator in writing that the proposed construction or modification is not a Type 2 change.

-(c) For Type 3 changes, the owner or operator must obtain either a Construction ACDP or a new or modified Standard ACDP in accordance with OAR chapter 340 division 216 before proceeding with the construction or modification.
+(c) For Type 3 changes, the owner or operator must obtain either a construction ACDP or a new or modified standard ACDP in accordance with OAR chapter 340 division 216 before proceeding with the construction or modification.

 (d) For Type 4 changes, the owner or operator must obtain a new or modified Standard ACDP before proceeding with the construction or modification.

-[Note: In non-attainment areas and maintenance areas, Type 4 changes may be subject to OAR 340 division 224, New Source Review.
-In attainment areas, Type 4 changes may be subject to OAR 340-224-0070, Prevention of Significant Deterioration, only if the source would be a federal major source after making the change.]
+Type 4 changes may also be subject to OAR 340 division 224, New Source Review requirements.

 (2) Approval to construct does not relieve the owner of the obligation of complying with applicable requirements.

 (3) Notice of Completion.
-Unless otherwise specified in the construction ACDP or approval, the owner or operator must notify the Department in writing that the construction or modification has been completed using a form furnished by the Department.
+Unless otherwise specified by DEQ in the construction ACDP or the approval to construct, the owner or operator must notify DEQ in writing that the construction or modification has been completed using a form furnished by DEQ.
 Unless otherwise specified, the notice is due 30 days after completing the construction or modification.
 The notice of completion must include the following:

 (a) The date of completion of construction or modification; and

-(b) The date the stationary source or air pollution control equipment was or will be put in operation.
+(b) The date the source or air pollution control equipment was or will be put in operation.

 (4) Order Prohibiting Construction or Modification.
-If at any time, the Department determines that the proposed construction is not in accordance with applicable statutes, rules, regulations, and orders, the Department will issue an order prohibiting the construction or modification.
+If at any time, DEQ determines that the proposed construction is not in accordance with applicable statutes, rules, regulations, and orders, DEQ will issue an order prohibiting the construction or modification.
 The order prohibiting construction or modification will be forwarded to the owner or operator by certified mail.

 (5) Hearing.
-A person against whom an order prohibiting construction or modification is directed may demand a hearing within 20 days from the date of mailing the order.
-The demand must be in writing, state the grounds for hearing, and be mailed to the Director of the Department.
+A person against whom an order prohibiting construction or modification is directed may request a contested case hearing within 20 days from the date of mailing the order.
+The request must be in writing, state the grounds for hearing, and be mailed to the Director of DEQ.
 The hearing will be conducted pursuant to the applicable provisions in division 11 of this chapter.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]